 Client Success Story: Jerry

+No filter.
 No photo shop.
+No gimmicks.

 My client, Jerry, just sent me his most recent progress pics so I slammed his side-by-side comparisons together and this masterpiece is the result.